jyablonski/Financial-Loan-Data-Analysis/README.md

 ![roc curve final 16](https://user-images.githubusercontent.com/16946556/92634904-d3701200-f289-11ea-9f4a-8eaa976403bb.png)

-XGBoost, Logistic Regression, Random Forest, and SVM Models all gave similar results.
+I chose to build XGBoost, Logistic Regression, Random Forest, Decision Tree, KNN, and SVM Models and compared them with an ROC Curve using their predictions after the resampling process.
+These results aren't stellar, but KNN and Decision Trees were clearly lagging behind in terms of predictive power.
 Moving forward I chose to use the XGBoost model as my final model.

 ![XGboost hyperparameters 15](https://user-images.githubusercontent.com/16946556/92634937-e08d0100-f289-11ea-9c45-d5546f1be140.png)